hibernate/hibernate-reactive/README.md

     grant all privileges on database hreact to hreact;
     alter user hreact createdb;

-Then run `./gradlew test` from the `hibernate-reactive` directory.
+Then run `./gradlew test -PskipTestcontainers` from the `hibernate-reactive` directory.

 #### If you already have MySQL installed

 If you have MySQL installed, you can create the test database using the following commands:

     mysql -uroot